S-MW/Project-Unit-1-/README.md

 ## Executing program

 Open the index.html to view the project or view the project vie this link https://s-mw.github.io/Project-Unit-1-/
+Note: All the commits are in this Repo ( https://github.com/S-MW/Project-Unit-1 )
 ## The used API
  www.themoviedb.org
 ---